VictoriaAde/todo-contract/README.md

-# Sample Hardhat Project
+# TODO Smart Contract

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This is a Todo Smart Contract that creates todo, updates todo, get todo and toggle todo status.

 Try running some of the following tasks: